Make your paints go further

 The Tajima1 solution:

-The beads/ball bearings will act like the balls in an aerosol rattle can.
-With the lid on tight, shake the paint pot vigorously and the beads will mix the paint inside with no waste.
+The ball bearings will act like the balls in an aerosol rattle can.
+With the lid on tight, shake the paint pot vigorously and the steel balls will mix the paint inside with no waste.
 For old paints that are going a bit thick, add some acrylic flow improver or similar thinners (even water will do it) and then shake the mix to thin it out.

-(UPDATE) I originally thought ball bearings may rust and dis-colour the paint.
+(UPDATE) I originally thought ball bearings may eventually rust and dis-colour the paint.
 However, I have now tried 8mm steel ball bearings and have had no problems.
-In fact, they work even better than beads due to their extra weight.
 8mm is about the max size you could get down the neck of a Vallejo bottle.
 Ebay is a good resource to get them.
 Stone beads like Hematite beads apparently work well.
 Real tightwads can even raid their partners jewellery box, I am sure pearls would be ideal!

 Shake it Baby!